-We validated the predictive capabilities of the selected model computing the posterior means of the car crashes rates, i.e. $\lambda_i$, and comparing these values (multiplied by the corresponding offsets) with the observed counts via a series of density curves.
-The results are reported in Figure~\ref{fig:posterior-means}, which clearly displays a good agreement between the two quantities, being lower car crashes frequencies associated with lower posterior means.
+The predictive capabilities of the chosen model were validated by computing the posterior means of the car crash rates per segment and comparing these values (multiplied by the corresponding offsets) with the observed counts via a series of density curves.
+The result is shown in Figure~\ref{fig:posterior-means} and clearly displays a good agreement between the two quantities, being lower car crashes frequencies associated with lower posterior means.

-Finally, considering the importance of priors elicitation in a Bayesian framework, we performed a sensitivity analysis to evaluate the robustness of our results fitting the second extension model under different prior distributions for $\beta_x$, $\tau_\varepsilon$ and $\tau_u$.
-We decided to focus on these parameters since they represent the key components of the ME correction.
-We varied one prior at a time, considering more and less diffuse specifications than the ones considered above.
-More precisely, we adopted a $N(0, 25)$ and $N(0, 100)$ prior for $\beta_x$, a $PC_\tau(0.5, 0.1)$ and $PC_\tau(2, 0.1)$ prior for $\tau_\epsilon$, and a $PC_\tau(1, 0.1)$ and $PC_\tau(3, 0.1)$ prior for $\tau_u$.
-The results are reported in Tables~\ref{tab:fixed-effects-validation} (fixed effects) and~\ref{tab:random-effects-sensitivity} (random effects).
-In both cases, the first column, denoted by index \texttt{(0)}, summarises the estimates obtained under default priors (i.e. the priors detailed in Section~\ref{sec:methods}), while the other columns contain the results with the alternative specifications.
-Each column can be linked to the corresponding alternative prior using the IDs detailed in the captions.

-Columns from (3) to (6) of Table~\ref{tab:fixed-effects-validation} show that the posterior distributions of the fixed effects are stable under different priors for $\tau_\varepsilon$ and $\tau_u$, i.e. the precisions of the unstructured terms in the exposure and error model.
-Columns (1) and (2) show the results obtained by modifying the prior assigned to $\beta_x$ and exhibit a slightly more erratic behaviour, underlying that the model is moderately more influenced by assumptions regarding the strength of the relationship between traffic volumes and crashes counts.
-This is not surprising considering the potential interactions amongst the variables associated to the traffic flows, the functional road class, and the speed limits.
-In fact, the same situation was also discussed when comparing the first and second extensions.
-Nevertheless, it should be noticed that in all cases we have got results very close to the ones obtained using the default priors.

-Table~\ref{tab:random-effects-sensitivity} highlights that the last four specifications are virtually equivalent to the model with default priors also regarding the posterior distributions of the hyperparameters.
-More specifically, columns (1) and (2) point out that the estimates of the spatially structured terms, namely $\tau_\theta$ and $\tau_\varphi$, as well as the unstructured component of the error model, i.e. $\tau_u$ are quite stable, while there is a somewhat stronger variation for $\tau_\varepsilon$.
+Finally, considering that the variables included in the regression models are recorded over mismatching time periods (e.g. the network and traffic volumes were collected during the year 2019, the response variable counts the car crashes that occurred from 2011 to 2019, and the socio-demographic covariates were obtained from the 2011 UK census), we tested the temporal stability of our results under the three following scenarios: cases A) and B) consider only the car crashes that occurred during the last three and five years under analysis, respectively; case C) considers the socioeconomic variables pertaining to the 2021 UK Census.
+In all cases, the other aspects of the model specification remained unchanged.
+The results are reported in Tables~\ref{tab:fixed-effects-validation} (fixed effects) and~\ref{tab:random-effects-validation} (random effects) where we also compare these estimates with those obtained by \textit{Extension II}.